stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 macOS have native support and works better with 4k blocks.
 Check **NVMe format**.
 Performance tested with [Blackmagic Disk Speed Test](https://apps.apple.com/us/app/blackmagic-disk-speed-test/id425264550?mt=12).
 Samsung EVO 970 1Tb NVMe and Sabrent Rocket 1Tb NMVe have the same Read/Write performance.
 But Samsung EVO stays about 8-12° C hotter on heave load.
 Even with additional passive cooling.

-<span style="color:red">Note: I do recommend to use at least 1Tb NVMe for dual boot with Windows 10.</span>
+**Note: I do recommend to use at least 1Tb NVMe for dual boot with Windows 10.**

 **RAM**